-In celebration of the first day of fall, we’ve been dreaming of fall getaways and where to see the leaves change to vividly colored reds, oranges and yellows and to enjoy pumpkin-flavored everything.
-If you, too, have been dreaming of plans of a fall family getaway, we’ve got all the cool-weather, leaf-viewing travel inspo you’ll need.
+Lately, we’ve been dreaming of taking a fall getaway to see the leaves change to vividly colored reds, oranges and yellows and to enjoy pumpkin-flavored everything.

 1. Stowe, Vermont

-First up: Stowe, Vermont, which is aptly nicknamed “Fall’s Color Capital.”
-Just picture it: you’re strolling through the quiet streets of this quaint New England town that’s lined with the most brightly colored trees you’ve ever seen.
+Just picture it: You’re strolling through the quiet streets of this quaint New England town that’s lined with the most brightly colored trees you’ve ever seen.

-For the full fall travel experience, take a family hike or ride your bike through Cady Hill Forest which is right smack dab in the middle of the village.
-And afterward?
-Treat yourself to some Stowe Cider, where fresh-pressed hard cider is always on tap.
+For the full fall travel experience, take a family hike or ride your bike through Cady Hill Forest, which is right smack dab in the middle of the village.

-For even more fall scenery, drive the Green Mountain Byway, which goes through Stowe and Waterbury, and features Vermont’s highest peak.
-While in Waterbury, be sure to grab some ice cream and take a tour of the Ben & Jerry’s factory.
+If that’s not enough and you want even more fall scenery, drive the Green Mountain Byway, which will take you through Stowe and Waterbury, and features Vermont’s highest peak.

 When it’s best to go: